Art History and Art Curatorship

 Screen and Cultural Studies

-The Screen and Cultural Studies program examines the history and practice of contemporary culture and screen media.
-Our research looks at the production, aesthetics, circulation, consumption and uses of contemporary and historical screen media and cultures.
+Our program examines the history and practice of contemporary culture and screen media.
+Our research looks at the production, aesthetics, circulation, consumption and uses of screen media and cultures.